DesKaOne/bip_utils/readme/substrate.md

 ### Keys derivation

-Like [`Bip32`](https://github.com/ebellocchia/bip_utils/tree/master/readme/bip32.md), each time a key is derived a new instance of the Substrate class is returned.\
+Like [`Bip32`](https://github.com/ebellocchia/bip_utils_m1/tree/master/readme/bip32.md), each time a key is derived a new instance of the Substrate class is returned.\
 The usage is similar to `Bip32`/`Bip44` module.

 **Code example**

     import binascii
-    from bip_utils import SubstrateCoins, Substrate
+    from bip_utils_m1 import SubstrateCoins, Substrate

     # Seed bytes
     seed_bytes = binascii.unhexlify(b"5eb00bbddcf069084889a8ab9155568165f5c453ccb85e70811aaed6f6da5fc1")